abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

 In a similar way as above we can define the tensor product of three or more matrices.
-The equivalent equations for `equation-14` and `equation-15` for multiple systems are respectively `equation-16` and `equation-17`.
+For three or more systems, the equations `equation-16` and `equation-17` are equivalent to the equations in the `equation-14` and `equation-15`.

 $$
 \begin{equation}\tag{16}